JaKooLit/OpenSuse-Hyprland/README.md

 - You will likely to encounter issues

 ### 🔔 NOTICE TO NVIDIA OWNERS ###
-- Please take note that the nvidia driver will be install is G06 driver, which is for GeForce 700 series (Maxwell, Pascal...) and up
+- Please take note that the nvidia driver will be install is G06 driver, which is for GeForce 700 series (Maxwell, Pascal...) and up see here [`NVIDIA-Opensuse-Link`](https://en.opensuse.org/SDB:NVIDIA_drivers)
 - You can edi the install-scripts/nvidia.sh if you require for older cards.
 However, do take note that it may not work as older nvidia drivers dont support wayland well.

 ### ✨ to run